PlatformGovernanceArchive/pga-corpus/Versions/Markdown/Twitter/Community Guidelines/20120919_Twitter_CommunityGuidelines.md

 Following Rules and Best Practices

+(20110919*)

 To learn more about following, please read "FAQs About Following."

 What are the limits?

 We don’t limit the number of followers you can have.
-However, we do
+However, **we do**

-monitor how aggressively users follow other users.
-We try to make sure that
+**monitor how aggressively users follow other users**.
+We try to make

-none of our limits restrain reasonable usage, and will not affect most Twitter
+sure that none of our limits restrain reasonable usage, and will not affect

-users.
+most Twitter users.

 We monitor all accounts for aggressive following and follow churn

 (repeatedly following and un- following large numbers of other users).
-You

-can read more about these below, but if you don’t follow or un-follow
+You can read more about these below, but if you don’t follow or un-follow

-hundreds of users in a single day, and you aren’t using automated methods of
+hundreds of users in a single day, and you aren’t using automated

-following users, you should be fine.
+methods of following users, you should be fine.

-Please note that the only automated following behavior that Twitter allows is
+Please note that the only automated following behavior that Twitter

-auto-follow-back (following a user after they have followed you).
-Automated
+allows is auto-follow-back (following a user after they have followed you).

-un-following is also not permitted.
-Please review our Automation Rules and
+Automated un-following is also not permitted.
+Please review our

-Best Practices for more information on automating your account.
+Automation Rules and Best Practices for more information on automating

+your account.

 What is aggressive following?